Performance analysis of multi-shot shadow estimation: Conclusion and outlook

 \section{Conclusion and outlook}

-In this work, we systemically analyze the statistical performance of multi-shot shadow estimation by introducing the key quantity---cross shadow norm.
+In this work, we systemically analyze the statistical performance of multi-shot shadow estimation by introducing a key quantity \textemdash the cross-shadow-norm.
 We find the advantage of this framework in Pauli measurements, however, the advantage in Clifford measurements is not significant.
 There are a few interesting points that merit further investigation.
-First, the application of the result of Pauli measurements to quantum chemistry problems is promising, especially combined with other measurement techniques, such as derandomization and local bias \cite{huang2021efficient,hadfield2022measurements}.
-Second, considering that the advantage of multi-shot for Clifford measurements is minor, it is interesting to investigate whether this hold or not for shallow circuit \cite{hu2022Locally,Christian2022Shallow,arienzo2022closed} or restricted unitary evolution \cite{tran2022measuring,van2022hardware}.
+First, the application of the result of Pauli measurements to quantum chemistry problems is promising, especially combined with other measurement techniques, such as derandomization and local-bias \cite{huang2021efficient,hadfield2022measurements}.
+Second, considering that the advantage of multi-shot for Clifford measurements is minor, it is interesting to investigate whether this hold or not for shallow circuit \cite{hu2023classical,bertoni2022shallow,arienzo2022closed} or restricted unitary evolution \cite{Hu2022Hamiltonian,tran2023measuring,mcginley2022shadow,van2022hardware}.
 Third, it is also intriguing to extend the current analysis to boson \cite{Gandhari2022CV,Becker2022cv,gu2022efficient} and fermion systems \cite{Zhao2021Fermionic,Low2022fermion}, and to nonlinear functions of quantum states \cite{elben2020mixedstate,zhou2022hybrid,liu2022detecting}.
-Finally, we expect the result here would also benefit the statistical analysis for other randomized measurement tasks, especially those related to high-order functions \cite{singlezhou,Andreas2019Multipartite,Yu2021Moments}.
+Finally, we expect the result here would also benefit the statistical analysis for other randomized measurement tasks, especially those related to high-order functions \cite{singlezhou,Andreas2019Multipartite,Yu2021Moments,Zhenhuan2022correlation}.

+While completing this work, we became aware of a related work \cite{Helsen2022Thrifty} by Jonas Helsen and Michael Walter which also considers shadow estimation under multi-shot.
+Different from Ref.~\cite{Helsen2022Thrifty}, we analyze the performance under Pauli measurements.
+Our negative conclusion on Clifford measurements is consistent with theirs.
+Ref. \cite{Helsen2022Thrifty} also demonstrates the weakness of Clifford measurements by giving the exact variance for estimating stabilizer-fidelity.
+Additionally, they nicely extend the Clifford unitary to doped Clifford circuits to bypass this weakness.